ToshioCP/Gtk4-tutorial/gfm/sec31.md

 If it is NULL, then `g_cclosure_marshal_generic ()` is used as a marshaller.
 It is a generic marshaller function implemented via libffi.
 - `n_params` is the number of parameters.
-- `params` points expressions for each parameter of the call back function.
+- `params` is an array of pointers to expressions.
+When the C closure expression is evaluated, each of these expressions is evaluated first, and their resulting values are passed to the callback function as arguments.
 - `callback_func` is a callback function.
-It is given arguments `this` and parameters above.
+It receives the `this` object followed by the evaluated params above.
-So, if `n_params` is 3, the number of arguments of the function is 4.
+So, if `n_params` is 3, the number of arguments for the callback function is 4.
 (`this` and `params`.
 See below.)
 - `user_data` is user data.
 You can add it for the closure.